HDEnt327/msmp-py/README.md

 msmp-py
 ---
-A nonebot plugin for communicating with a Minecraft Server through the new MSMP protocol
+~~A nonebot plugin for communicating with a Minecraft Server through the new MSMP protocol~~ msmp-py was a plugin for the MSMP protocol, and now has evolved into a general purpose Minecraft server remote management tool for myself.

 Example `.env`: